Jonas Wærn

-Colonel Carl Jonas Wærn (23July 1915 – 6November 2003) was a Swedish Army officer who led Swedish, Irish, and Indian peacekeeping troops in the Congo Crisis.
-He also commanded Swedish forces on Cyprus in 1964.
-Later, he served as adjutant to Gustaf VI Adolf of Sweden.
+Carl Jonas Wærn (23 July 1915 – 6 November 2003) was a Swedish Army officer best known for having commanded Swedish, Irish, and Indian peacekeeping troops during the Congo Crisis.
+He also commanded Swedish forces in Cyprus in 1964.
+Wærn is one of only two Swedish officers (the other being Brigadier General Jan-Gunnar Isberg) who have served as brigade commanders in combat under the auspices of the United Nations.
+Later, he served as aide-de-camp to King Gustaf VI Adolf and as cabinet chamberlain.